Skip Navigation

 Registering and Enabling Multi-factor Authentication

-September 15, Deadline for Recipients to Register and Enable Multi-factor Authentication (Login.gov or ID.me)
+September 15, Deadline for Recipients to Register and Enable Multi-factor Authentication (ID.me)

-Recipient organization users are required to enroll and register multi-factor authentication (MFA) credentials with either ID.ME or Login.gov no later than September 15, 2023.
+Recipient organization users are required to enroll and register multi-factor authentication (MFA) credentials with ID.ME no later than September 15, 2023.

 This Presidential, OMB and Treasury requirement will prevent public users from logging into ASAP.gov unless they act before September 15th.
-After September 15, recipient organization users will not be able to log into ASAP.gov until they enroll and register multi-factor authentication in either ID.ME or Login.gov.
+After September 15, recipient organization users will not be able to log into ASAP.gov until they enroll and register multi-factor authentication in ID.ME.

 Our goal is for every user to be prepared for this mandate, so here are step-by-step guides to help you get started: